 As a result of the change, where a person is petitioning the court to wind up a company the person will likely have to provide a guarantee of a minimum amount to the corporate insolvency practitioner in order for the corporate insolvency practitioner to agree to the appointment.
 This may mean a reduction in the number of assetless companies liquidated as corporate insolvency practitioners would not be expected to commence such administrations without some form of guarantee or where they do not believe they are likely to be remunerated.

-While the recommended option will result in a reduction in the barriers to entry into the market for the provision of insolvency services, it is not expected that the option will have a significant impact on the number of new entrants into the market in the short-term.
-As a result, it is not expected that the recommended option will have a substantial impact on the cost of corporate insolvency services.
+The recommended option will result in a reduction in the barriers to entry into the market for the provision of insolvency services through a reduction in experience requirements, some of these benefits will be offset through the introduction of an interview as part of the process for registration.
+This should increase competition over the medium-term, absent other regulatory or market changes.
+It is expected that the recommended option will have a minor positive impact on the cost of corporate insolvency services over the medium-term.

 Conditions on registration

 By improving the ability for the regulators to register practitioners with conditions, the regulators will have more flexibility to allow more new participants, which may not previously have been registered because the system did not allow conditions to be utilised to address potential weaknesses in the applicant.